BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 A White Council army may only include a single warband.
 Unlike the usual model limit of a Hero plus twelve Warriors, the White Council includes only Heroes, up to a maximum of ten.

 **ARMY BONUS**
- "Are you in need of assistance?" — A member of the White Council from this army list adds +1 to the dice roll when attempting to Resist magic, so long as there is another member of the White Council from this army list within 6".
+ "Are you in need of assistance?" â€” A member of the White Council from this army list adds +1 to the dice roll when attempting to Resist magic, so long as there is another member of the White Council from this army list within 6".

 **HEROES OF THE WHITE COUNCIL**